Adrian Ramsay

 Adrian Philip Ramsay (born 1981) is a British politician who has served as the Member of Parliament for Waveney Valley since 2024.
 He was a co-leader of the Green Party of England and Wales from 1 October 2021 to 2 September 2025.
 He was previously the deputy leader of the Green Party of England and Wales from 2008 to 2012.
-He served as a Norwich City Councillor from 2003 to 2011.
+He served as a Norwich City councillor from 2003 to 2011.
 He worked as chief executive of the Centre for Alternative Technology from 2014 to 2019 and from 2019 to 2024 was CEO of MCS Charitable Foundation.

 Ramsay was the successful Green parliamentary candidate for Waveney Valley at the 2024 general election and became the first Green MP for a seat in the East of England.
 This marked the first time that both Green Party co-leaders were elected to Parliament, and he also became the first ever male MP for a Green party in the United Kingdom.

 In 2025, Adrian Ramsay stood for re-election as the Co-leader of the Green Party along with Ellie Chowns, but they lost to Zack Polanski.

 Early life and education

 Ramsay was born and brought up in Norwich.
-He was educated at City of Norwich School, graduated from the University of East Anglia with a first class degree in politics, and went on to study for a master's degree.
+He was educated at City of Norwich School, graduated from the University of East Anglia with a first class degree in politics and sociology in 2002, and went on to study for a master's degree in politics.